fsaint/pygptcalls/README.md

 # ChatGPT Function Calling Python Library

-Write your functions in a package, call the chatgpt api, and GPTCal library handles all the internal details.
+Write your functions in a package, call the chatgpt api, and GPTCall library handles all the internal details.

 ```python
 from pygptcalls import gptcall